Master of Midwifery

 Already practising as a registered midwife but want to develop advanced skills through independent research and scholarship?

 During this programme, you will benefit from the support and advice from experienced lecturers and make use of our extensive networks to increase your career prospects.
-You'll need to attend two Thesis Schools each year; these are online so you can attend from wherever you are studying.
+You'll need to attend two Thesis Schools each year; these are online so you can attend from wherever you are.
 The Thesis Schools are an opportunity for you to present your progress to lecturers and your peers in the programme, to seek feedback and contribute to the discussions about the work of others, a fertile ground for great ideas!

 Studying part-time